YixuanSeanZhou/math_honor_project/README.md

 #### DONE

-    - The writing for Preliminaries - Notations and Definiations sections is done.
+    - The writing for Preliminaries - Notations and Definitions sections is done.
 And it is ready for a review.
         - Note: I didn't proof read, so might be typos and misspellings and etc.

     - Update python code to calculate coef moment matrix, and use that to perform compare coeff and form the linear system.